klauer/epics-sumo-mirror/doc/sumo-install.rst

 - All sumo files are below a directory you specify, making it easy to uninstall sumo.
-- If you have write access to the directory, you don't need to have root or administrator rights.
+- If you have write access that the directory, you don't need root or administrator permissions.

 Disadvantages:

-- Each user on your machine who wants to use sumo has to have the proper setting of the environment variables PATH and PYTHONPATH.
+- Each user on your machine who wants to use sumo must have the correct settings of the environment variables PATH and PYTHONPATH.

 For installing sumo this way, enter::